Mahdi-CV/amd-gpu-workshops/README.md

 We welcome contributions, suggestions, and issue reports!
 Please submit a pull request or create an issue to discuss improvements or report bugs.

-## License

-This project is provided under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Enjoy the workshops, and happy coding!